-Don’t Eat Too Little OR Too Much
+Don’t Eat Too Little Or Too Much

-During you first week of Banting, you will feel hungry while your body adjusts to your new diet.
+During your first week of Banting, you will feel hungry while your body adjusts to your new diet.
 This happens because your body was relying on carbs as fuel.
 The sad reality of carbs though, is that they will make you feel full, but leave you feeling hungry a short while later.
 Now that you have replaced carbs with natural fats, you will feel fuller for longer.
 Keep everything at medium portions on your plate, from your low-carb veggies to the good fats and protein.
 A simple trick to avoid eating too much is to pick a smaller plate over a large one.
 Larger plates tend to make you eat more food while smaller plates make you take smaller portions.

 This is something I definitely battled with.
-Some people say that it’s okay to snack in between meals, while others said you shouldn’t, but in all honesty, find what works for you.
+Some people say that it’s okay to snack in between meals, while others say you shouldn’t, but in all honesty, find what works for you.
 During your first week, you will feel hungrier than normal, so you may need to nibble on something every now and then, but make sure that the snacks at hand are Banting friendly!
 No sneaky treats or cheating.
 But, if you are still suffering from hunger pangs in between meals after your first week, then you need to up your natural fat intake, as these fats are supposed to be making you feel fuller for longer.

 Good luck and happy Banting!